Mehmed Emin Âli Pasha: Treatment of the Baha'is

 See Baha'u'llah's letter to Âli Pasha here.

 Death and legacy

-His close friend and fellow Tanzimat reformer was Fu'ad Pasha, who died in 1869 as the acting foreign minister.
+His close friend and fellow Tanzimat reformer was Fuad Pasha, who died in 1869 as the acting foreign minister.
 Upon his death, Âli Pasha took on the roles of both foreign minister and prime minister (grand vizier).
-Grieving over the death of Fu'ad Pasha, and with the added stress of enacting reforms by himself, Âli Pasha's health began to deteriorate.
+Grieving over the death of Fuad Pasha, and with the added stress of enacting reforms by himself, Âli Pasha's health began to deteriorate.
 He was stricken with tuberculosis and died on 7 September 1871 after three months of illness, at the age of 56.

 In response to his death, the Young Ottomans returned from exile, hoping to find a government more in line with their ideals.
 The Tanzimat period was terminated.
 The new Vezir, Mahmud Nedim Pasha, was an advocate of sultan absolutism, and the only thing he shared at all with the Young Ottomans was the belief of an Islamic character of the Ottoman Empire.

+Politics

+Historian Roderic Davison describes Âlî as small and frail, being soft spoken, speaking barely above a whisper, but with active eyes.
+As well as being meticulous, he appreciated formality and hierarchy.
+While he was not one to make rivals, he also trained no successors, which proved to be a turning point in the empire upon his death in 1871. Âlî's politics put him as a conservative reformer, being a monarchist and an Islamic supremacist, albeit he was strongly in favor of equality under the law and İttihad-ı Anasır.
+Unlike Fuad, he consistently distrusted parliaments and constitutions, and has sometimes been portrayed as von Metternich's Ottoman counterpart.
+He was a fierce proponent of the independence of the Porte, and overtime, he developed autocratic tendencies.
+His place in the Ottoman government made him an anathema of the Young Ottomans.